-The JASON-CS/Sentinel-6 A and B satellites are composed of:
+The Sentinel-6 A Michael Freilich and Sentinel-6 B satellites are composed of:

 - A CryoSat type platform which has evolved to suit satellites weighing approximately 1400 kg when launched.